 To accommodate big rigs, pull-through spaces need to flow well, so they’re best designed as straight or on a long shallow curve.
 If the curve is too tight, a big rig with a trailer cannot pull in or pull out.

 Objects Hidden from View.
 These are the bollards or boulders that designers place on the corners or edges of the site for enhanced aesthetics and confinement of the use.
-Unfortunately, when backing a trailer into a site, the drivers’ eyes are focused on where the trailer is going, not on where the front of the tow vehicle is going.
+Unfortunately, when backing a trailer into a site, the drivers’ eyes are focused on where the trailers are going, not on where the front of the tow vehicles are going.
 These objects become obstacles that are a hazard and are cursed by customers.
 Another factor is that the higher the drivers sit, the less visibility they have of the ground adjacent to their vehicles.
 Any objects placed in those locations are actually placed in the drivers’ blind spots.
 Objects like this need to be either set back out of harm’s way or be tall enough to be clearly visible by the drivers.

 Site Protection.
 A concern with any developed or dispersed camp is limiting the spread of the site and protecting vegetation.
 People like to camp under the trees, but doing so can damage root systems, compact the soil, and affect water absorption.
 Barriers are often used to confine and control the use.